Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Experiments

-For the backcone architecture, we choose ResNet10 for a fair comparison.
+All rules in the benchmark are followed, we train the Baseline and meta-train the few-shot models, respectively.
+Moreover, hyper-parameters used in the training phase are the same in \cite{Guo19ANB}, except the number of tasks for few-shot models is changed from 100 to 300.
+In the meta-testing phase, models are evaluated on three different settings, including 5-way 5-shot, 5-way 20-shot, and 5-way 50 shot for each dataset.
+Besides, same 600 random tasks are sampled from each dataset.
+Models are evaluated on these tasks, and the average accuracy with $95\%$ confidence interval are reported.
+For the hyper-parameters used in the meta-testing phase, we illustrate all values in Table \ref{t_hps}.
+All experiments are conducted on a 64-bits Linux machine with Intel I9-9900K CPU and two Nvidia RTX 2080ti GPU cards.

+We select Adam optimizer to train and fine-tune the models.
+Moreover, the backbone architecture is ResNet10 \cite{He16ResNet} in all experiments for fair comparison.
 Meanwhile, we also provide results with other backbones.
-The size of the pseudo query set differs in different evaluation setting.
+The size of pseudo query set differs in different evaluation setting.
 For 5-shot, each support sample generates 4 pseudo query images, and the size of the pseudo query set is 100.
 For 20-shot, each support sample produces 2 pseudo query images, and the size of the pseudo query set is 200.
 Finally, for the 50-shot, we select 40 support samples from each class and each sample generates 1 pseudo query image, and thus the size of the pseudo query set is also 200.
-In addition, the transductive inference mentioned in \cite{guo2019new} are applied in all experiments.
+In addition, the transductive inference mentioned in \cite{Guo19ANB} are applied in all experiments, which means BatchNorm layers can learn the implicit information from query set when inferring.

-For the hyper-parameters used in the training (or meta-training) phase, we follow all the setting in \cite{guo2019new}, except for the number of task per epoch.
-We modify the value from 100 to 300, increasing tasks for few-shot models to solve in the meta-training phase.
-And for the hyper-parameters used in the meta-testing phase, we illustrate all values in Table \ref{table:hps}.